Semantic Density

 Context: This section demonstrates practical use cases and implementation patterns.

 Content Audit Use Case: Upload existing content to DecodeIQ to receive semantic density scores.
-Identify pages below 0.65 that need entity enrichment or above 0.85 that need streamlining.
+Identify pages below 4% that need entity enrichment or above 6% that need streamlining.
 The platform highlights specific sections requiring attention, showing which entities are missing relative to top-cited competitors.

-Audit Workflow: (1) Batch upload 20-100 pages for density scoring, (2) Segment into Low (<0.65), Optimal (0.65-0.85), High (>0.85) bands, (3) Prioritize high-traffic pages scoring 0.45-0.64, (4) Review entity recommendations from competitor analysis, (5) Implement changes systematically (5-10 pages per week).
-A SaaS company auditing 73 pages found 41 below 0.65.
-Prioritizing the 12 highest-traffic pages and adding +18 entities per page improved density from 0.57 to 0.74, resulting in 2.3x citation increase within 8 weeks.
+Audit Workflow: (1) Batch upload 20-100 pages for density scoring, (2) Segment into Low (below 4%), Optimal (4-6%), High (above 6%) bands, (3) Prioritize high-traffic pages scoring 2-4%, (4) Review entity recommendations from competitor analysis, (5) Implement changes systematically (5-10 pages per week).
+A SaaS company auditing 73 pages found 41 below 4%.
+Prioritizing the 12 highest-traffic pages and adding +18 entities per page improved density from 3.2% to 4.8%, resulting in 2.3x citation increase within 8 weeks.

 Brief Optimization Use Case: When creating new content from a DecodeIQ Brief, use the semantic density targets as a guide.
-Briefs provide recommended entities and category breakdowns ("Include 8-12 Core Concepts, 6-10 Technical Terms") to help writers achieve optimal density without over-stuffing.
+Briefs provide recommended entities and category breakdowns ("Include 8-12 Core Concepts, 6-10 Technical Terms") to help writers achieve 4-6% density without over-stuffing.

 Competitive Analysis Use Case: Compare your semantic density against competitors ranking for target queries.
 For each keyword, analyze top 5 AI-cited competitors: calculate average density, identify entity gaps, benchmark relationship factor.
-If competitors average 0.76 density while your content scores 0.58, entity enrichment becomes the priority path.
+If competitors average 5.1% density while your content scores 3.2%, entity enrichment becomes the priority path.

 Timeline Expectations: Density improvements typically require 4-6 weeks to impact AI citation rates as language models re-crawl and re-index content.
 Organizations should measure baseline citation rates for 2 weeks pre-optimization, implement changes, then track citations weekly for 8-12 weeks post-optimization to confirm statistical significance.